rldotai/lab-irobot/docs/setup/raspi-and-robot-components.md

+# Components for working with the Raspberry and the iRobot Creates

+Some quick notes about what you need, and what's nice to have.

 - [ ] Wires for connecting the Raspberry Pi to the robot's power supply.
 - [ ] A UBEC for regulating the voltate drawn by the Pi.